 The usual purpose of writing a history essay is to answer a specific question or set of interlocking questions, not to provide a mere chronology of vaguely related events.
 Where the essay title does not consist of a specific question, you should formulate your own question to limit the topic.
-You should prepare for an essay by using the reading lists provided by the module lecturer, which are directly relevant to the subject, making use where appropriate also of relevant reference works.
+You should prepare for an essay by using the relevant reading lists provided by your module lecturer on Blackboard, making use where appropriate also of appropriate reference works.
 In reading, you should attempt to take account of historical controversies surrounding the topic.
 Before writing the essay, devise an outline with a clear structure.
 This may be submitted with the essay.